sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-## (2) Standalone : Z boson to lepton pair (using particle containers)
+## (2) Standalone : DY to ll (using particle containers)

-Now let's learn about particle containers, launch MadGraph shell prompt with `./bin/mg5_aMC` as we did above.
+Now let's learn about particle containers an easier way to deal with multiple particles.
+Launch MadGraph shell prompt with `./bin/mg5_aMC` as we did above.

 ~~~
 import model sm